Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-introduction.md

 ## Requirements

-You need Unity and Unity MLAPI installed to work with these samples.
+You need Unity and Netcode for GameObjects installed to work with these samples.
 See [Install  Netcode for GameObjects ](../migration/installation.md) for details.

 ## Get the samples